Convictions vacated for 15 framed by corrupt cop Ronald Watts

 Tuesday, prosecutors dropped their case against Arthur Brown, who had spent 29 years in prison for a deadly 1988 arson fire, and Wednesday, Jose Maysonet walked out of the Cook County Jail after spending 27 years jailed for a 1990 double-murder.
 The State’s Attorney’s Office said they were troubled by discrepancies in the evidence in Brown’s case.
 Prosecutors said they were unable to move forward with their case against Maysonet after five CPD officers refused to testify under oath about allegations Maysonet was beaten into confessing.

+Police Board President Lori Lightfoot said Thursday the fact that “so many Chicago Police officers asserted their Fifth Amendment rights” to avoid testifying under oath is a “horrible, unacceptable circumstance that must be addressed immediately.”

+She added: “All of the efforts that we are are trying to undertake to reform the Police Department and bridge the gap between police and the community will be negatively affected if officers who commit crimes and admit to it are able to walk away with impunity.”

-State’s Attorney Kim Foxx, who won election last year running on a reform platform, had said earlier this year her office was reviewing cases handled by Watts team.
+Foxx, who took office last year after beating incumbent Anita Alvarez with a campaign that pledged to reform the county’s criminal justice system, had said earlier this year her office was reviewing cases handled by Watts’ team.

+The felony charges wiped out yesterday typically were drug cases, convictions that landed the defendants in prison for a few years.
+Leonard Gipson, 36, was convicted twice on charges in which Watts planted drugs on him, after, Gipson said, he refused to give cash to Watts.

+“Every time I ran into him, he put drugs on me,” said Gipson.

 Since filing his petition in April, Tepfer said he has been contacted by dozens of others who have made similar allegations against Watts.
 Tepfer has estimated hundreds of cases handled by Watts and officers who reported to him, are bogus.
 Watts and his subordinate officers routinely hung felony cases on residents of the complex as retribution against those who resisted when he demanded cash, or if they filed complaints against him.
 Watts’ officers would plant drugs and falsify reports to make the charges stick, Tepfer said.